project-ryoma/ryoma/README.md

 - **[Reflex](https://reflex.dev/)**: An open-source framework for quickly building beautiful, interactive web applications in pure Python
 - **[Apache Arrow](https://arrow.apache.org/)**: A cross-language development platform for in-memory data that specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware like CPUs and GPUs.
 - **[Jupyter Ai Magics](https://github.com/jupyterlab/jupyter-ai)**: A JupyterLab extension that provides a set of magics for working with AI models.
+- **[Amundsen](https://www.amundsen.io/)**: A data discovery and metadata platform that helps users discover, understand, and trust the data they use.
+- **[Ibis](https://ibis-project.org/)**: A Python data analysis framework that provides a pandas-like API for analytics on large datasets.
+- **[Feast](https://feast.dev/)**: An operational feature store for managing and serving machine learning features to models in production.

 ## Installation
 Simply install the package using pip:

 ```shell
 pip install aita
 ```
 Or with extra dependencies: